wellington-100/php-oop/overview.md

                         renderAsXML () -> return the XML equivalent of the post renderAsJSON () -> return the JSON equivalent of the post

+////
+HW1:
+define class Profile
+                |
+                +-- name
+                +-- avatar
+                +-- isOnline

+    define a constructor
+    define a toHTML()
+    create a few profile objects and render them on the page

+HW2:
+    in Length class, add encapsulation for "value" allow only >=0   +

+HW3: implement __isset() so it returns true only if link has a non-empty text and url